discwitch/curve-fitter/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact
-If you have questions or find an error, please contact yiguang.tt.wang@gmail.com
+If you have questions or find errors in the code, please contact yiguang.tt.wang@gmail.com